edoardo-liotta/merchant-guide/README.md

 This Spring Boot project is a solution to the common Merchant's Guide problem.
 The proposed approach looks for an input file from command-line arguments and generates an output "-result.txt" file next to it.

 ## Usage
-From the project's home folder, run './mvnw spring-boot:run -Dspring-boot.run.arguments="-f path-to-file.txt"' (on Windows, use 'mvnw' command).
+From the project's home folder, run ```./mvnw spring-boot:run -Dspring-boot.run.arguments="-f path-to-file.txt"``` (on Windows, use 'mvnw' command).
 File path can be either absolute or relative, and can make use of ~ as user home.
 At this stage, the application cannot be run in interactive mode.
 The Guide currently interprets four commands:
 - Roman assignment: an Intergalactic keyword is assigned a Roman numeral, e.g. 'glob is I' or 'pish means V'